-Profit excluding items was 79 cents, Burbank, California- based Disney said yesterday in a statement, beating the 77-cent average of 26 analysts’ estimates (DIS) compiled by Bloomberg.
+Profit excluding items was 79 cents, Burbank, California- based Disney said yesterday in a statement, beating the 77-cent average of 26 analysts’ estimates (DIS:US) compiled by Bloomberg.
 Sales in the quarter ended Dec.
 29 rose 5.2 percent to $11.3 billion, topping estimates of $11.2 billion.

 The gain from interactive, along with higher profit from parks and the ABC broadcast unit, partly countered lower earnings from films and cable TV.
 Disney said capital spending on its resorts business, including a new cruise ship launched last year, is sparking attendance and revenue.